Ex 6: Numbers-at-age / survival deviations as random effects

 #> 12 m12 ar1_y rec+1 limiting-lag-1-linear

-#> 13 m13 2dar1 rec+1 limiting-lag-1-linear
+#> 13 m13 2dar1 rec+1 limiting-lag-1-linear3.
+Numbers-at-age options

 To specify the options for modeling NAA transitions, include an

-optional list argument, NAA_re
+optional list argument, NAA_re, to the

-function (see the
+prepare_wham_input function (see the

-help page).
+prepare_wham_input help page).
 ASAP3 does not estimate

 random effects, and therefore these options are not specified in the

 ASAP data file.
-By default (NAA_re
+By default (NAA_re is NULL or

 not included), WHAM fits a traditional statistical catch-at-age model